Faculty

 Hellmuth Prizes for Achievement in Research

 Previous to the introduction of the Western Research Awards in 2023, the Hellmuth Prizes for Achievement in Research were named in honour of Bishop Isaac Hellmuth, who founded The University of Western Ontario in 1878.
-Two such prizes were offered annually, one in the area broadly defined as the natural sciences and engineering (research that would be supported by NSERC or MRC) and one in the social sciences and humanities.
+Two such prizes were offered annually, one in the area broadly defined as the natural sciences, engineering and health, and one in the social sciences and humanities.
 See More

 John Charles Polanyi Prizes

-In honour of the achievement of John Charles Polanyi, recipient of the 1986 Nobel Prize in Chemistry, the Government of Ontario has established a fund to provide annually up to five prizes to outstanding researchers in the early stages of their career who are continuing to postdoctoral studies at an Ontario university.
+In honour of the achievement of John Charles Polanyi, recipient of the 1986 Nobel Prize in Chemistry, the Government of Ontario has established a fund to provide up to five prizes annually to outstanding researchers in the early stages of their career who are continuing to postdoctoral studies at an Ontario university.
 The prizes have a value of $15,000 each and are available in the areas broadly defined as Physics, Chemistry, Physiology or Medicine, Literature and Economic Science.
-Western faculty members have won half of all Polanyi Prizes in Literature since 1987.
+More information

 Royal Society of Canada